Article I – Membership and Duties

 The Director of Technology shall be responsible for maintaining the ABC website and responding to group and administrator inquiries regarding the ABC website.

-The Director of Technology will be a non-voting member of the ABC.
+The Director of Technology will be a non-voting role of the ABC, but the position may be held by an existing representative or council liaison.

-The Director of Technology is not required to attend ABC meetings, but he should make a concerted effort to be present.
+The Director of Technology is not required to attend regular ABC meetings but should make a concerted effort to be present.

 The Director of Technology may be removed from office by a 2/3 vote of the ABC board.